Skip to content

 Listening away for music.
 Is that possible?

 Listening away, does the word exist?
-I did it.
+I did.
 And still do.
 For music.
 Just as you can look away from something, I listened away from the CD that was so thoughtfully sent to me.
 Here's the thing.
 This autumn, I received CD Wounds & Brutality through the post as a gift from Tom America- composer, musician, quirky creator.
 I've been a fan of America since 2011.
 He...

 The Q of figurehead and bassist